 The AAUP‘s national Council approved a resolution condemning campus hate crimes and supporting the campus sanctuary movement.
 Sign up here for information and updates about the campus sanctuary movement.
 Below is the text of the Council’s resolution.

 We also call on AAUP chapters and state conferences and all faculty members to speak out against these assaults and to support all efforts to ensure that campus communities are welcoming and inclusive of all groups and ideas.
 During this difficult time the faculty voice needs more than ever to be heard loud and clear.
-At UCLA more than five hundred faculty members have signed “pledg[ing] to stand up for, support, and defend the most vulnerable among us, those deliberately targeted in the lead up to the election, and those who are now victims of hate in its wake.”
+At UCLA more than five hundred faculty members have signed a petition “pledg[ing] to stand up for, support, and defend the most vulnerable among us, those deliberately targeted in the lead up to the election, and those who are now victims of hate in its wake.”
 We encourage faculty members at other institutions to issue similar statements.

 Finally, we call on president-elect Trump to reconsider his appointment of Steve Bannon as his chief strategist and to more vehemently denounce the hate crimes being committed in the president-elect’s name and act to ensure the safety of members of threatened communities and the freedom of all to teach, study, and learn.